Roguelike-Celebration/azure-mud/README.md

 The easiest way to deploy a backend is to use the template we have prepared.
 Going to [this link](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FRoguelike-Celebration%2Fazure-mud%2Fmain%2Fserver%2Ftemplate.json) will allow you to deploy a server backend to an Azure resource group you specify that will have everything configured, but won't actually contain code yet.

+As a prerequisite, you will need the resource provider for Application Insights registered for your Azure subscription.
+The ARM template does not do this part for you.
+To register it, in the Azure Portal, go to Subscriptions and select your subscription.
+Then select Settings > Resource providers, find `Microsoft.OperationalInsights` in the provider list, select it, and click the Register button at the top of the list.
+You may also need to do the same for `Microsoft.AlertsManagement`, or you may have deployment failures for "failure anomalies smart detector alert rule" resources.

 This ARM template asks you to plug in a GitHub Personal Access Token (PAT), which you can generate by going to <https://github.com/settings/tokens> while logged into GitHub.
 You want to create a "classic" token, with access to all "repo" and "workflow" permissions.
 I recommend making it short-lived (e.g., only valid for 7 days), as you will not need it after initial deployment.

+Note: You must use a resource group that is in a region that supports Azure Static Web Apps, and most regions don't.
+This ARM template deploys things to the region that your selected resource group is in, and ignores the Region field.
+Only a few Azure regions support ASWA.
+Currently, those are Central US, East Asia, East US 2,  West Europe, and West US 2.
+If your resource group isn't in one of those regions, you'll get a validation failure when trying to deploy from the ARM template.

 After completing ARM template deployment, there are still a few things you need to manually configure before the app will function.